Puppy Top Training Tips - Socialization

 - Common signs that your puppy feels uncomfortable include ears back, cowering, tucked in tail, licking lips, yawning.
 Signs that your puppy feels okay are a relaxed tail and face or a playful posture.
 Read our tips to become an expert in reading your puppy's body language.

-- Using ADAPTIL Collars during this critical stage of life helps your puppy keep positive during these encounters.
+- Using an ADAPTIL Junior Collar during this critical stage of life helps your puppy keep positive during these encounters.
 It has been proven to help puppies learn better and quicker, and develop into balanced adult dogs.

 - Puppy classes are a great way to encourage your puppy to learn and develop into a confident, outgoing dog in all circumstances.